GabrieleMax/PinePhonePro/README.md

-I made a Makefile and some script to download Mobian image and burn it on a Pine Phone Pro.
+I wrote a Makefile and some scripts to download Mobian image and burn it on a Pine Phone Pro.

+Inside the Makefile you can find install software features, utilities and other things.